daos-stack/daos/src/bio/README.md

 ![/doc/graph/VMD_LED_states.png](/doc/graph/VMD_LED_states.png "Status LED states")

 #### Locate a Health Device
 Upon issuing a device identify command with a specified device ID, an admin now can quickly identify a device in question.
 The status LED on the VMD device would be set to an IDENTIFY state, represented by a quick, 4Hz blinking amber light.
 The device would quickly blink by default for 60 seconds and then return to the default OFF state.
+The LED event duration can be customized by setting the VMD_LED_PERIOD environment variable if a duration other than the default value is desired.
 #### Locate an Evicted Device
 If an NVMe SSD is evicted, the status LED on the VMD device will be set to a FAULT state, represented by a solidly ON amber light.
 No additional command apart from the SSD eviction would be needed, and this would visually indicate that the device needs to be replaced and is no longer in use by DAOS.
 The LED of the VMD device will remain in this state until replaced by a new device.